A unified-description of curvature, torsion, and non-metricity of the metric-affine geometry with the M\"{o}bius representation: Extended M o bius representation 1: the unification of dilation 2-form, and its potential 1-form

 \subsection{Classification of geometry}

 The geometry based on the Weyl group $W(n\,;\,\mathbb{R})=D(n\,;\,\mathbb{R})\rtimes A(n\,;\,\mathbb{R})$ is richer than the Riemann-Cartan geometry by virtue of the existence of the dilation 2-form.
 This geometry is called (v) Weyl-Cartan geometry and denoted as ``$Y_{n}$''.
 On one hand, $Y_{n}$ contains $U_{n}$ as a special case of vanishing dilation 2-form: $\Delta:=0$.
 On the other hand, $Y_{n}$ gives new subclasses; (vi-a) ``$W_{n}$'': The torsion 2-form vanishes: $T:=0$ then the geometry turns into a Weyl geometry; (ii-b) $T_{n}$: The curvature 2-form vanishes: $\Omega^{(E)}:=0$ then the geometry turns into one of the teleparallel geometry together with the non-vanishing dilation 2-form.
 Therefore, the Weyl-Cartan geometry provides geometrical extensions of that of general relativity.
 In particular, the subclass $W_{n}$, on one hand, provides the geometrical extension but generically associates the dilation 2-form.
 On the other hand, the subclass $T_{n}$ departs geometrically from that of general relativity.
-Finally, notice that the dilation of the Weyl geometry, $W_{n}$, is given by Eq~(\ref{Dilation under torsion-free}).
+Finally, notice that the dilation of the Weyl geometry, $W_{n}$, is given by Eq.~(\ref{Dilation under torsion-free}).

-\section{Extended M\"{o}bius representation 2: a unification of non-metricity 2-form, and its potential 1-form}
+\section{Extended M\"{o}bius representation 2: the unification of non-metricity 2-form, and its potential 1-form}

 In this section, the M\"{o}bius representation of metric-affine group is introduced, and the potential 1-form of the shear 2-form is derived.
 The shear 2-form provides the non-metricity 2-form together with the dilation 2-form.
 Finally, the subclasses of the metric-affine geometry are classified.
+At least to the author's knowledge, no one has asserted this sort of approach to introducing dilation and shear 2-form based on the extension of the M\"{o}bi\"{u}s representation of the Weyl group.